evan-buss/openbooks/README.md

 # openbooks

-> NOTE: OpenBooks has been updated to comply with requests from IRC admins.
-Please download the latest release to continue using it.
-See [Issue #52](https://github.com/evan-buss/openbooks/issues/52) for context.
+> NOTE: Going forward only the latest release will be supported.
+If you encounter any issues, be sure you are using the latest version.

 [![Docker Pulls](https://img.shields.io/docker/pulls/evanbuss/openbooks.svg)](https://hub.docker.com/r/evanbuss/openbooks/)